 Another 2013 study published in the Journal of the National Cancer Institute showed that patients given 2g per week of ginseng had lower levels of fatigue than those given a placebo (12).

 Lastly, a 2016 meta-analysis of more than 155 studies concluded that ginseng supplements could enhance physical activity (13).

 4. Ginseng can lower blood sugar and help with diabetes.
 A 2008 study showed that ginseng given to diabetic patients over 12 weeks resulted in an 11% decrease in blood sugar levels, a 38% decrease in fasting insulin and a 33% increase in insulin sensitivity (14)

 Another 2009 study showed that ginseng extracts help reduce free radicals in the cells of those with diabetes via its sky-high antioxidant score (15).

 Lastly, a 2014 study done with fermented red ginseng showed that 2.7g daily was effective at lowering blood sugar levels post after a meal (16).

-Ginseng makes fights off the common cold.
+5. Ginseng helps fight off the common cold.
 A 1996 study showed that ginseng extract could enhance the effect of vaccinations against diseases like influenza (17).